Teach Your Kids About Water Conservation

 How to create awareness about water conservation

-- Talk to friends and neighbours about saving water.
+- Talk to friends and neighbors about saving water.

 - Share water-saving tips on social media platforms.

-- Organise awareness campaigns in your neighbourhood on ways to save water.
+- Organize awareness campaigns in your neighborhood on ways to save water.

-By following these simple practices at home, you'll not only help conserve water but also inspire your child to become a responsible and caring human being.
+By following these simple practices at home, you'll not only help conserve water but also inspire your child to become responsible and conscious about natural resources.